JonDmc/Project1-bomber/README.md

 ![Bomber-wireframe](bomber-wireframe.JPG)

+# Tech-to Use
+* Grids/flexbox for the layout
+* Canvas for the gameplay

 # MVP Checklist
-* Be able to render the ruins, bomber, ziggy.
+* Be able to render bomber, ziggy, and the underminers (with geometric figures).
 * Be able to move Bomber with the use of 'WASD'.
-* Be able to plant bombs along ruins.
+* Be able to plant bombs along ruins by pressing 'B'.
-* Be able to destroy the walls of the ruins.
 * Be able to stop the game once Bomber reach ziggy.
+* A restart button

 # Stretch Goals
 * Be able to add moving underminers.
-* Be able to destroy underminers with the bomb.
+* Be able to destroy underminers with the bomb by using Collision Detection.
+* Be able to render the walls and destroy it.
+* Be able to use sprites for the characters
 * Be able to stop the game if the underminers reached Bomber or bomber gets hit with a bomb.
 * Be able to change the level (i.e. the position of the walls, underminers,bombs; the pacing of the underminers,etc..)